What to pack for Camino.

 For food, wet clothes, keeping your documents dry and more, very useful to carry a few different sizes with you.

 The whole toilet conversation along the Camino is a bit daunting, however, you can enter any establishment along the way to use the toilet.
-There are many places who now expect you to make a purchase, in this case, I ask if I can pay to use the toilet, some will allow you for nothing (for having the respect to ask) others will tell you the price.
+There are many places that now expect you to make a purchase, in this case, I ask if I can pay to use the toilet, some will allow you for nothing (for having the respect to ask) others will tell you the price.
 When you have to go, you have to go!! you may find yourself an hour from the next opportunity, for this reason, it is essential to carry a toilet care package (zip lock bag, wipes) so you can take your waste with you.

 Compeed for Blisters

 The best blister bandages hands DOWN.
 They work differently than Band-Aids, they stay on your feet for days as the blisters heal.
 Look into these they can literally save you.

 First aid tape